articles & information

 Desexing

 There are many health and behavioural benefits to having a desexed dog.
-It reduces the risk of cancer, prevents life-threatening conditions like pyometra (in females), and helps avoid behavioural issues, accidental litters, or injuries from dogs seeking a mate.
+It reduces the risk of cancer, prevents life-threatening conditions like pyometra (in females), and helps avoid behavioural issues, accidental litters, or injuries or even death when dogs escape to seek a mate.

 Even after 25 years of breeding, we've experienced 3 unplanned litters – and we've always been honest about it.
-Hormones are powerful!
-So we totally understand how easily it can happen, and we support our families in doing the right thing.
+Hormones are so powerful!
+So we understand how easily unplanned litters can happen, and want to prevent this occurring with our pups.

 We also provide an honest and informed view about desexing in our Puppy Bible, that gives some good food for thought about the subject.